Jeaster6/Blobber/README.md

 *   Quick Save (F5) and Quick Load (F9) supported
 *   Transition between multiple maps
 *   Font parser which is used to display triggered text messages
-*   Some menues include buttons, main menu is still controlled by keys
+*   Some menus include buttons, main menu is still controlled by keys
 *   Basic inventory screen allowing the player to stash/take items from chest (purple square placeholder which can be interacted with by pressing spacebar)
 *   Includes separate Map Editor (powered by imgui) project which allows creation and editing of new maps